BugBunny/APCplot/README.md

 ### Illustrative plots - Death rates in England and Wales
 ```
+# Import death rates to a data frame from the Human Mortality Database
 Lexis <- setupHMDdata(your_user_id, your_password, country_id = "GBRTENW", base_year = 1922L, length_yrs = 100L)
 # Log rates for each sex
 APCplot(Lexis, base_year = 1922)